MKLab-ITI/pygrank/documentation/documentation.md

 that nodes exhibit a property of interest (e.g. are members of an attribute-based or structural communities) and zero when they either do not exhibit that property at all or it is unknown if they do so.
-Then, the resulting scores make an improved estimatation for all nodes proportional to the probability that they also exhibit the property of interest.
+Then, the resulting scores provide an improved estimatation for all nodes proportional to the probability that they also exhibit the property of interest.

 Based on this understanding, the following figure demonstrates a typical node recommendation pipeline using `pygrank`.
-This starts from a known personalization signal, applies graph filters, potentially improves their outcome with postprocessing mechanisms and eventually arives at new node scores.
+This starts from a known personalization signal, applies graph filters, potentially alters their outcome with postprocessing mechanisms and eventually arrives at new node scores.
-In this procedure, filters effectively smooth out the personalization through the graph's structure.
+In this pipeline, filters effectively smooth out the personalization through the graph's structure.

 ![pipeline](pipeline.png)